Field Program FAQs

 Inside Education is excited to offer our award-winning forest education programs to Edmonton and area schools!

-This program allows students to explore and experience a local multi-use forest through an exciting full-day, curriculum-based program at the Cooking Lake – Blackfoot Provincial Recreation Area and Bunchberry Meadows.
+This program allows students to explore and experience a local multi-use forest through an exciting full-day, curriculum-based field trip at the Cooking Lake – Blackfoot Provincial Recreation Area and Bunchberry Meadows.

 Program Themes